header image

 Water hammer can be recognized by a ticking sound or even heavy knocks in the installation.
 These water hammerings can occur in various places in the installation.

-What types of steam traps are there?
+What types of Steam Traps there?

 Divided by operating principles, there are the following types: Float (Float and Thermostatic), Inverted bucket, Thermostatic (bimetal/bellow) and Thermosdynamic et al. Attend one of our Steam and Condensate training courses to extend your knowledge in this area.